smitroma/test.best/wp-content/plugins/gf-upload-to-email-attachment/readme.txt

 == Changelog ==

+= 2.2 =
+* Slight Modification to wording.

-= 2.1 =
+= 2.1.2 =
-* Added delete file checkbox to delete the files from the server after confirmation of form submission.
-Will be adding ability to delete entry in future.
+* Confirmed zip functionality and delete functionality.

 = 2.0 =
 * Decided recent change signified a good step forward to making it 2.0.
 Also cleaned up code.